davidnuescheler/lr-landing/ecosystem/index.md

 ## Dive deeper into Lightroom

-- ### Import photos into your library
+- Import photos into your library
-  5 min
-  Lightroom for Desktop

-- ### Get to know the editing capabilities in Lightroom 5 min
+- Get to know the editing capabilities in Lightroom
-  Lightroom for Desktop

-- ### Apply an edit to a specific area of your photo using the Brush tool 5 min
-  Lightroom for Desktop

-- ### Blend away unwanted content from your photo with the Healing Brush 5 min
-  Lightroom for Desktop

-- ### Edit parts of a photo with Radial Gradients
-  5 min
-  Lightroom for Desktop
+- Creating landscape photos in Lr mobile
+- Fix perspective and lighting in photos of architecture
+- Using Lr mobile to edit travel candids

-- ### Get to know the editing capabilities in Lightroom 5 min
+- Get to know the editing capabilities in Lightroom
-  Lightroom for Desktop

-- ### Apply an edit to a specific area of your photo using the Brush tool 5 min
-  Lightroom for Desktop

-- ### Blend away unwanted content from your photo with the Healing Brush 5 min
-  Lightroom for Desktop

 ---
 class: grey